← All posts

 A profile that says "Personal Injury Attorney" and lists a city tells the visitor almost nothing about scope.
 Does this attorney handle car accidents, or only medical malpractice?
 Do they take cases in the county where the accident happened, or only in the city listed on the profile?
 Are they licensed in the state where the visitor needs help?

 The profiles that convert are specific.
 They list the jurisdictions where the attorney is licensed.
-They list the specific practice areas — not "personal injury" as a category, but the types of cases within that category.
-They make it immediately clear whether this attorney handles this type of case in this location.
+They list the specific practice areas, not "personal injury" as a category, but the types of cases within that category.
+They make it clear whether this attorney handles this type of case in this location.

-This seems obvious.
-It is obvious.
-And yet the majority of attorney profiles on major legal directories leave the visitor guessing.
+This seems obvious because it is.
+Many profiles still leave the visitor guessing.
 The attorney knows they handle car accidents in Hennepin County.
-The profile doesn't say so.
-The visitor can't tell, so they leave.
+The profile does not say so.
+The visitor cannot tell, so they leave.

 Practice Area Depth